-The first impeachment trail occurred in 1797 when U.S. Senator William Blount of Tennessee was accused of instigating an insurrection of American Indians in Florida to further British interests.
+The first impeachment trial occurred in 1797 when U.S. Senator William Blount of Tennessee was accused of instigating an insurrection of American Indians in Florida to further British interests.
 Once President John Adams learned of Blount’s misdeeds, he petitioned the House of Representatives to impeach Blount.

 The House drew up articles of impeachment and informed the Senate.
-The Senate voted to expel Blount and told him to attend his trial held over summer recess.
+The Senate voted to expel Blount and told him to attend his trial held over the summer recess.
 The unrepentant Blount headed back to Tennessee and refused to return for the hearing.
 The Senate expelled Blount and eventually dropped the impeachment case, arguing that Blount was not subject to impeachment—whether because he was no longer a senator or because no senator could be impeached, the historical record isn’t clear.
 Whatever the reason, the House has not impeached a member of Congress since William Blount.

 Federal Trial Judge John Pickering